MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 4. Finish by selecting **Save**.

 > [!NOTE]
-> There needs to be field which is mapped to the attribute of type Person.FullName.
-> This field is used to populate the Customer Name in the Customers Tab.
-If no field is set with
-> attribute of Person.FullName , the Customer cards will appear nameless.
+> One field should map to the attribute Person.FullName to populate the customer name in customer card.
+Otherwise, the customer cards will appear nameless.

 ## Add and remove entities